Why Are Electronic Drums So Expensive?

 Tips on Saving Money When Buying Electronic Drums

 The biggest thing you should consider when buying electronic drum kits is what features you need.
-We all want the newest technology and best features, but more often than not, e-drum kits that offer this are a lot more expensive and you don’t really need all those features.
+We all want the newest technology and best features, but more often than not, e-drum kits that offer this are a lot more expensive and you don’t need all those features.

 If you are a beginner drummer, features to consider are the metronome, different practicing modes that the drum module has built-in, sounds, and kits.
 Also, remember that you need to invest in some sort of an amplifier to hear your playing.
 For beginners and practicing, I recommend some good headphones as they are cheaper than anything else and do a pretty good job.